Night Gallery: Syndication

 25 episodes of an unrelated, short-lived supernatural series from 1972, The Sixth Sense, were also incorporated into the syndicated version of the series.
 The show was also produced by Universal and shared many of the same actors as Night Gallery.
 Serling was paid $100,000 dollars to film introductions for the episodes from The Sixth Sense, with new paintings also being commissioned for them.
 Serling's introductions for The Sixth Sense were written by an unknown member of Harry Tatelman's staff.
 As The Sixth Sense was originally a one-hour show, these episodes were all severely edited to fit into the half-hour timeslot.
 In order to have more commercials, some television stations required a few extra minutes be cut from episodes, in addition to the edits that had already been made by Tatelman.
 These edits were done by people working at their respective stations, and are described as having less care put into them when compared to Tatelman's edits.
 In later years, stations would simply speed up the episodes instead of creating their own edits, which would lead to a higher pitch in the voice of the actors.

 Rod Serling and Jack Laird were both said to be "livid" with the syndication edits.
 Some directors were allowed input before their segments were edited for syndication, including Jeannot Szwarc.
 When asked what he thought about the show's syndicated version, Szwarc said in 1998, "what they've done to it is absolutely criminal.
 But they don't give a shit.
 That has always been the disease of Hollywood.
 They don't care about the past, all they care about is making a lot of money now."
 Szwarc additionally said that he had stopped watching the show, since the syndicated version was still being heavily used on television at that point.

-The original, uncut and un-edited hour-long version of the series (and without the additional Sixth Sense episodes) has been shown on STARZ!’s Encore Mystery premium movie cable network.
+The original, uncut and un-edited hour-long version of the series (and without the additional Sixth Sense episodes) has been shown on STARZ!'s Encore Mystery premium movie cable network.
 The show has aired in the 30-minute syndicated format in several markets through the Retro Television Network in the past.

 MeTV had broadcast rights for Night Gallery and aired the show in its syndicated, 30-minute format, including the edited The Sixth Sense episodes.

 From May 21 to May 23, 2016, Decades aired a marathon of the series.

 On December 6, 2018, Syfy announced that it had plans to revive the Night Gallery series.

-On April 6, 2020, Comet TV began airing the syndicated version of the show.
+On April 6, 2020, Comet began airing the syndicated version of the show.